Performance of an experience

 Power isn’t increasing over time, what does that mean?

-If the power meter isn’t increasing over time, you will not learn any more if the current results and volume of data stay the same.
+IIf the power meter isn’t increasing over time, you won’t gain additional insights if the current results and data volume remain the same.
 In this scenario, you might consider "calling" the experiment early or changing the traffic allocation to 100%.

 See Using power forecasts to gauge success for more information about the decisions you can take in our illustrative case studies.